What Web Designers Get Wrong About Doubling Their Business

 I’ve built a lot of my own business through tutorials, emails, searchable content, and long-term visibility.

-The point of content is to make your judgment visible.
+The point is to make your judgment visible.

 Does my content help the right client trust my judgment before they ever speak to me?